jhu-aap-econ/merino/markdown/Ch2. The Simple Regression Model.md

 **Interpretation of Example 2.5:**

-Let's say we find $\hat{\beta}_1 \approx 0.30$.
-This suggests that for every one percentage point increase in candidate A's share of campaign spending, candidate A's vote share is predicted to increase by approximately 0.30 percentage points.
-The intercept, $\hat{\beta}_0$, represents the predicted vote share for candidate A if their campaign spending share is zero.
-If the R-squared is around 0.856, this is quite high!
+We find $\hat{\beta}_1 = 0.46$.
+This suggests that for every one percentage point increase in candidate A's share of campaign spending, candidate A's vote share is predicted to increase by approximately 0.46 percentage points.
+The intercept, $\hat{\beta}_0 = 26.81$, represents the predicted vote share for candidate A if their campaign spending share is zero.
+The R-squared is 0.856, which is quite high!
 It indicates that about 85.6% of the variation in candidate A's vote share is explained by their share of campaign spending in this simple model.
 This suggests that campaign spending share is a very strong predictor of voting outcomes, at least in this dataset.

 ## 2.2.
 Coefficients, Fitted Values, and Residuals